How To Apply – First Year Students

 Shenandoah University operates on rolling admissions.
 This means that applications are accepted throughout the year, without specific application deadlines.

 You can expect a decision to be made within three weeks after all required admissions materials have been received.
-Please see the list of required materials below.

 To best prepare you for a smooth and successful transition into Shenandoah, we recommend that all application materials be submitted prior to: